ajaymisraa/calai/README.md

 1. **Web Service**: Handles user uploads and displays results
 2. **Processor Service**: Performs the actual AI processing of book images

+This was built as a take-home assignment for Cal AI.
+Developed by Ajay Misra.

 ## How It Works

 1. User uploads an image of a book cover through the web interface